 More information and video testimonials from first-year Spokane medical students are available at: uwmedicine.washington.edu/Education/MD-Program/Admissions/WWAMI-First-Year/Pages/default.Aspx

 Offers of acceptance are conditional upon agreement to participate in the WWAMI program.

 Patient Care Phase Training

 At the conclusion of the foundatins of science phase, students enter the portion of the curriculum that is predominantly clinical.
 Required, selective, and elective clerkships are described below.
 As part of clinical training, students complete clerkships at the UW, at its affiliated hospitals, or at community clinical units located in the five-state region.
 During third- and fourth-year clerkships, School of Medicine full-time and clinical faculty members provide supervised clinical training in required as well as elective clerkships through the WWAMI region.

 A program leading to a baccalaureate degree with a major in microbiology is offered through the College of Arts and Sciences.

 A program leading to a baccalaureate degree with a major in clinical health services is offered through the MEDEX program.

 Bachelor of Science in Medical Technology

-A curriculum in medical technology is offered by the Department of Laboratory Medicine.
+A curriculum in medical laboratory science is offered by the Department of Laboratory Medicine.
 This program provides study in basic laboratory science that includes clinical laboratory training and is designed to prepare knowledgeable and skilled laboratory scientists for a variety of employment opportunities.
-Information concerning admission to the medical technology program appears under Laboratory Medicine in this catalog.
+Information concerning admission to the medical laboratory science program appears under Laboratory Medicine in this catalog.

 Bachelor of Science in Prosthetics and Orthotics